Lizhuoqun/zli.github.io/projects/index.md

 ## Work Experiences
 - **Debiased Imitation Learning for Modulated Temporal Point Processes**<br/>
-  -Model biased event sequences as modulating TPPs with additional unknown thinning processes.<br/>
+  - Model biased event sequences as modulating TPPs with additional unknown thinning processes.<br/>
-  -Develop a novel debiased imitation learning framework to learn the modulated TPPs.<br/>
+  - Develop a novel debiased imitation learning framework to learn the modulated TPPs.<br/>
-  -Design a simple but effective reward function based on the historical embedding.<br/>
+  - Design a simple but effective reward function based on the historical embedding.<br/>

 - **Sparse Transformer Hawkes Process for Long Event Sequences**<br/>
-  -Design a novel temporal sparse self-attention mechanism for event sequences with arbitrary intervals.<br/>
+  - Design a novel temporal sparse self-attention mechanism for event sequences with arbitrary intervals.<br/>
-  -Proposed a two-level transformer model to capture both the short-term and long-term information.<br/>
+  - Proposed a two-level transformer model to capture both the short-term and long-term information.<br/>